 The editor holds an open editorial conference on Monday mornings at which reporters pitch stories via their section editors.
-The editor and the deputy editor may question the provenance or give guidance about how the team should approach certain subjects.
+The editor may question the provenance of a story or give guidance about how the team should approach certain subjects.

 This is followed by a planning meeting of senior staff where further guidelines may be issued (ie: the editor may stipulate where he thinks the boundaries should be placed in terms of privacy).